 Coleslaw salad is a staple for American summer parties.

 I never went to a barbecue, picnic, or summer celebration without having a variation of the famous coleslaw salad.

 Do you know that the coleslaw name comes from the Dutch "koolsla," which means cabbage salad?
 Initially, this salad was made only with cabbage, but other vegetables, fruits, and nuts became part of the regular mixtures as the recipe evolved.

 This apple coleslaw is packed with nutrients and has lovely textures.
 It is also a versatile recipe, as you can replace some ingredients with the ones you like or omit the ones you don't.

 It would not be a coleslaw salad if cabbage would not be involved.
 In this salad, you can use either only white cabbage or a mixture of white and red.
 We like colors and variety.

 Use what you have available.
 I used red apples.
-Some people like the Granny Smith variety in the coleslaw, as it is a sour apple that is also low in sugar and high in fibers.
+Some people like the Granny Smith variety in the coleslaw, as it is a sour apple that is also low in sugar and high in fiber.

 Grate or chop them finely.

-I like red bell pepper, but this is an excellent opportunity to add a yellow or orange pepper to the mixture.
+I like red bell pepper, but this is an excellent opportunity to add yellow or orange pepper to the mixture.
 The more, the merrier.
 Your salad will be colorful and unique.

 If it's summer, let's use green onions.
 They are mild and delicious and bring texture and zing to this coleslaw.
 If you do not have green, use red onions, which are milder and sweeter than the regular type.